Gaining regular admission

-When you do not meet regular admission requirements, your application is considered for admission under our Alternative Admission Procedure.
+When you do not meet regular admission requirements, your application is considered for Conditional Admission.
 Our Undergraduate Admissions Committee (UAC) will convene early Spring semester to review your application and consider other factors in addition to your class rank and test scores, such as:

 - Participation in extracurricular activities, including evidence of leadership